PubInv/PubInv/ideas/Project #19: Single-chamber biochar producer and stove.md

 We can use a single chamber and provide a way to control oxygen to the chamber.
 This would given the stove operator the option of producing biochar, or to combust the biochar for additional heat.

 This idea also has a potential advantage in sanitation and waste elimination if we attempt to use the feedstock as the fuel.

+# Relation to other designs

+I think:

+* Gassifying stoves depend on a secondary air which is heated first then added to the stream of gases produced by the fire chamber, thus more fully combusting all of the gas products.
+I haven't seen any design that actually switches over to using purely syngas by cutting off oxygen in the fire chamber.
+* Rocket stoves use a forced updraft in a J-shape to provide a great deal of oxygen to produce a fast, clean comubustion.
+* Retort -- This is the basic biochar producing feature.
+A great practical example using a tempperatures sensor is here: http://www.biochar.info/biochar.CarbonZero-Experimental-Biochar-Kiln.cfml  where it gives practical advice on the temperature.
+Again, this design is lighting second fire under the retort rather than using the fuel in the retort and then cutting of oxygen as I am suggesting.

 # Design